 Rate Limits

-The Not AI Public REST API applies a sliding-window rate limit at the edge.
+The Not AI Public REST API applies a sliding-window rate limit at the edge: no more than the per-tier request count in any rolling 60-second period.
 Limits are scoped to the plan tier of the integration the presented key resolves to.
 The free tier is included, and the tier only changes the rate of consumption, not the right to consume.
+A 429 can occur on every authenticated route; per-endpoint response lists do not repeat it.

 Per-key isolation requires the Authorization: Bearer form.
 The edge counter reads the Authorization header value to separate callers, so x-api-key requests share a per-tier edge bucket and can throttle each other under load.
 Use Authorization: Bearer for production traffic; reserve x-api-key for quick scripts and shell pipelines where the precedence is acceptable.